synestize/synestizer/HOWTO.md

 If you want to run synestizer without internet access, or make improvement so the code you'll need to download and run it for yourself.
 There are many ways of doing this.

-The common step is (download synestizer)[https://github.com/synestize/synestizer/archive/master.zip].
+The common step is [download synestizer](https://github.com/synestize/synestizer/archive/master.zip).
 Unzip this.
 Now Synestizer is installed.

 But you are not finished yet.
 For reasons of security, your web-browser is only permitted to access the camera if it is viewing a "web site", not merely a *file*.
 So you have to serve this file on web server.